Streets of St. Louis: Delor Street

-Delor Street runs east–west from McCausland Avenue in St. Louis Hills, to Nebraska Avenue in the neighborhoods of Mount Pleasant and Carondelet.
+Delor runs east–west from McCausland Avenue in St. Louis Hills, to Nebraska Avenue in the neighborhoods of Mount Pleasant and Carondelet.

 Named in honor of Clement Delor deTreget who founded the settlement which later became Carondelet, Missouri in 1767.
 Prior to 1893 a section was called Termination Street as it marked out the northern border of the Carondelet Commons.

 Germania Street

-Germania Street runs from Gravois Avenue along the River Des Peres in the neighborhood of Boulevard Heights to Alabama Street in the neighborhood of Carondelet.
+Germania runs from Gravois Avenue along the River Des Peres in the neighborhood of Boulevard Heights to Alabama Street in the neighborhood of Carondelet.
 The name refers to a personification of the German nation.

 Hall Street

-Hall Street runs north–south in North St. Louis from Riverview Drive in the neighborhood of Baden to East Grand Boulevard in the Near North Riverfront neighborhood.
+Hall runs north–south in North St. Louis from Riverview Drive in the neighborhood of Baden to East Grand Boulevard in the Near North Riverfront neighborhood.
 Named after Edward Hall, a Missouri River ferry operator.

 Itaska Street

-Itaska Street runs from McCausland Street in the neighborhood of St. Louis Hills to South Broadway in the Mount Pleasant neighborhood.
+Itaska runs from McCausland Street in the neighborhood of St. Louis Hills to South Broadway in the Mount Pleasant neighborhood.

 Though spelled with a "k" instead of a "c" it is named to commemorate Lake Itasca in Minnesota, the source of the Mississippi River.

 Keokuk Street

-Keokuk Street runs east–west from Marine Avenue in the Marine Villa neighborhood to the east to Meramec Street in the neighborhood of Dutchtown on the west.
+Keokuk runs east–west from Marine Avenue in the Marine Villa neighborhood to the east to Meramec Street in the neighborhood of Dutchtown on the west.
 It is named for Keokuk a leader of the Sauk Native American people who refused to aid the British in the War of 1812.

 Laclede Avenue

-Laclede Avenue runs from east to west starting in Midtown, through the Central West End, and stopping at Forest Park.
-Laclede Avenue demarcates the official division line between north and south St. Louis.
-Named in honor of St. Louis' founder Pierre Laclede Liguest.
+Laclede runs from east to west starting in Midtown, through the Central West End, and stopping at Forest Park.
+The street is named in honor of St. Louis founder Pierre Laclède Liguest.

-La Salle Street
+Lasalle Street

-La Salle Street runs east–west from South Fourth Street through the neighborhoods of Kosciusko, LaSalle Park, Lafayette Square, Gate District, and Tiffany to South Spring Avenue.
+Lasalle runs east–west from South Fourth Street through the neighborhoods of Kosciusko, LaSalle Park, Lafayette Square, Gate District, and Tiffany to South Spring Avenue.
 Named in recognition of René-Robert Cavelier, Sieur de La Salle an explorer of the Mississippi Valley working for the French government to collect information about developing a French empire in the lands of North America.
 La Salle traveled down the Mississippi River past the future site of St. Louis in 1682.

 Locust Street

-Locust Street runs east–west from North Broadway in Downtown St. Louis to North Theresa Avevue in the Grand Center neighborhood.
+Locust runs east–west from North Broadway in Downtown St. Louis to North Theresa Avevue in the Grand Center neighborhood.

 Lynch Street

-Lynch Street is the northern boundary of what was a long narrow strip of land in the Petit Prairie section of St. Louis common land named after William A. Lynch, who developed the area, which was called Labadie and Lynch's Addition in 1856.
+Lynch is the northern boundary of what was a long narrow strip of land in the Petit Prairie section of St. Louis common land named after William A. Lynch, who developed the area, which was called Labadie and Lynch's Addition in 1856.
 It begins at South Second Street in the Kosciusko neighborhood, runs through Soulard, Benton Park, Benton Park West, and Fox Park and ends at Pennsylvania Avenue in the Tower Grove East neighborhood.